• Skip to primary navigation

 Dual purpose goat breeds are types of goats that can be used for two purposes.
 For example, a goat breed that does well for both milk and fiber would be one of the dual purpose goat types.

 If you need more help on what goat breed to get as well as where to get your goats, check out Getting Started with Goats for all your answers!
-Fortunately, no matter which type you get, you can still use the same goat supplies, milking supplies, medical supplies, and kidding supplies.
+Fortunately, no matter which type you get, you can still use the same goat supplies, goat milking supplies, goat medical supplies, and kidding supplies.

 You will also need to take some time choosing hay for your goats or perhaps finding a good Chaffhaye dealer.